alexanderkiel/lens-ws-cmd/README.md

 ## Commands

 A command is a tuple of command name and params.
 The command name is a keyword.
-Params is a map.
+Params are a map.

 ```clojure
 [:create-user {:name "John Doe"}]